 Public Utilities Code Section 311(g)(1) provides that this resolution must be served on all parties and subject to at least 30 days public review and comment prior to a vote of the Commission.
-Section 311(g)(2) provides that this 30-day period may be reduced or waived upon the stipulation of all parties in the proceeding.
+However, given that this resolution is issued outside of a formal proceeding, interested stakeholders did not need to have party status in order to submit comments on the resolution.